lestece/myKTCN/TESTING.md

 - - -
 ## 6) USER TESTING

 myKTCN has been sent to friends and family to be tested on their devices and gain user feedback.
-No bugs were reported and the app has been reported as perfectly functioning, appealing and user-friendly.
+No bugs were reported and the app has been judged as perfectly functioning, appealing and user-friendly.

 [Back to top ↑](TESTING.md/#myktcn-app-testing)